vistadataproject/nodeVISTA/osehraVISTA/README.md

 ```

 We will add to the osehraVISTA VM in VDP.
-Let's go into the VM and add a _vdp_ development user ...
+Let's go into the VM and add a _vdp_ development user and become that user ...

 ```text
 >> vagrant ssh <-------- go into the VM